AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/react/map-components.md

     To avoid a potential XSS attack, the rich text is escaped via `DOMPurify` before using [dangerouslySetInnerHTML](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml) to render the content.
 Recall the `richText` and `text` properties from the JSON model earlier in the exercise.

-1. Next take a look at the `TextEditConfig` at ~line 29:
+1. Next, open `ui.frontend/src/components/import-components.js` take a look at the `TextEditConfig` at ~line 86:

     ```js
     const TextEditConfig = {